Meet0067/BreastCancerDetection/README.md

 3. Cancer_Multi_Layer.py

-In this ANN,you can make as many model as you want .For this Just change layers_dims variable at line 239 By default it is 3 layer ANN, layers_dims = [X_train.shape[1], 23, 8, 1].
+In this ANN,you can make as many Layers as you want .For this Just change layers_dims variable at line 239 By default it is 3 layer ANN, layers_dims = [X_train.shape[1], 23, 8, 1].